music-suite/music-suite.github.io/docs/ref/User-Guide.md

 ## Lilypond

 All standard representations support Lilypond output.
+The `lilypond` package is used for parsing and pretty printing of Lilypond syntax.
+Lilypond is the recommended way of rendering music.

 Lilypond input is not available yet but will hopefully be added soon.